ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 Once all possibilities of create a block not advancing chain time are exhausted, we attempt to build a block which *may* advance chain time as follows:

 1. If the local clock's time is greater than or equal to the earliest stakers' set change event timestamp, an advance time transaction is issued into a Proposal Block to move current chain time to the earliest stakers' set change timestamp.
 Upon this Proposal block's acceptance, chain time will be move ahead and all scheduled changes (e.g. promoting a staker from pending to current) will be carried out.
-2. If the mempool contains any proposal transactions, the one with earlier start time is selected and included into a Proposal Block[^1].
-A proposal transactions as is won't cause any change in the current chain time.
-However there is an edge case to consider: on low activity chains (e.g. Fuji P-chain) chain time may get pretty far behind local clock.
-If a proposal transaction is finally issued, it is better not to readily included into a Proposal Block.
-In fact a proposal transactions is deemed invalid if its start time it too far in the future with respect to current chain time.
-To prevent generating an invalid Proposal block, in this case *an advance time transactions is issued first*, moving chain time to local time.
+2. If the mempool contains any proposal transactions, the mempool proposal transaction with the earliest start time is selected and included into a Proposal Block[^1].
+A mempool proposal transaction as is won't cause any change in the current chain time[^2].
+However there is an edge case to consider: on low activity chains (e.g. Fuji P-chain) chain time may fall significantly behind the local clock.
+If a proposal transaction is finally issued, its start time it likely to be quite far in the future with respect to the current chain time.
+This would cause the proposal transaction to be considered invalid and rejected, since proposal transactions start time must be at most 366 hours (or two weeks) after current chain time.
+So instead to readily issuing the mempool proposal transaction, an advance time transaction is issued first, moving chain time to local clock's time.
+As soon as chain time is advanced the mempool proposal transaction will be issued and accepted.

 Note that the order in which these steps are executed matters.
 A block updating chain time would be deemed invalid if it would advance time beyond next stakers' set change event, skipping the associated changes.
 The order above ensures this never happens because if checks first if chain time should be moved to next stakers' set change event.
 It can also be verified by inspection that timestamp selected for the advance time transactions always respect the synchrony bound.